utpalbora/compilers.cse.iith.ac.in/_pages/poset_rl.md

 ### Funding
 This research is funded by the Department of Electronics & Information Technology and the Ministry of Communications & Information Technology, Government of India.
-This work is partially supported by a Visvesvaraya PhD Scheme under the MEITY, GoI (PhD-MLA/04(02)/2015-16), an NSM research grant (MeitY/R&D/HPC/2(1)/2014), a Visvesvaraya Young Faculty Research Fellowship from MeitY, and a Google PhD Fellowship.
+This work is supported by a Visvesvaraya PhD Scheme under the MEITY, GoI (PhD-MLA/04(02)/2015-16), an NSM research grant (MeitY/R&D/HPC/2(1)/2014), a Visvesvaraya Young Faculty Research Fellowship from MeitY, and a Google PhD Fellowship.